Pumped up XC bikes? XXXC bikes? Down-country? XC/DC? Whatever. They're lightweight, sub-130mm travel bikes with progressive geometry.

 The best-realised ‘down-country’ bike we’ve ever tested

 Hubba-hubba.
 Whit-woo.
 And so forth.
 Gosh darn it, the new Transition Spur may well take the crown for the best looking downcountry mountain bike.
 Just at it.
-But beyond the sharp but friendly aesthetics there lies a very good exmaple of a modern short travel mountain bike.
-Transition are very much ‘the little brand than can’.
+But beyond the sharp but friendly aesthetics there lies a very good example of a modern short travel mountain bike.
+Transition is very much ‘the little brand than can’.

 Evil Following V3